 Note: Members are required to complete ONE General 4-H Record Sheet per year which will include all projects that the 4-H member takes for the year.

-Project Manuals may be requested through 4-H Online by May 15.
+Project Manuals may be requested through the office.
 (Only Cats, Dogs and Small Pets require manuals).
 Visit the 4-H Online Homepage to find directions for requesting manuals.

 Indiana 4-H Cat Page - Includes resources to help you complete and learn about your project.